 JVC DLA-X30-627 lumen

 Well, a few things about the way I chose to picture the headlights in parallel view.
 The way was to choose exposure ideal for the lowest projector brightness and necessarily over expose for the one with the highest.
-So ideally in the dark scenes will be photographed the difference in black level between the headlights, and in bright we will have a relatively balanced result of the extraction of conclusions.
+So ideally in the dark scenes will be photographed the difference in black level between the projectors, and in bright we will have a relatively balanced result of the extraction of conclusions.
 Let’s go see…

 Viewsonic PRO7827HD vs Epson tw5650